nisha-sadanandan/Ecommerce-BE/README.md

-Backend Setup
+Ecommerce Application

-Clone the Repository
+Clone the project

-First, clone the backend repository and navigate into the backend directory: git clone https://github.com/nisha-sadanandan/Ecommerce-BE.git cd Ecommerce-BE
+git clone https://github.com/nisha-sadanandan/Ecommerce-BE.git

+Go to the project directory

+cd Ecommerce-BE

+Install dependencies

+npm install

-Start the Backend Server
+Start the server

-Run the following command to start the backend server:node index.js The backend will run on http://localhost:5000.
+node index.js

 Once both the frontend and backend servers are running, open a browser and navigate to http://localhost:3000 to access the application.